-- 74. Alternative analysis provides opportunity to integrate environmental considerations into early stages of project (i.e., pre-feasibility or feasibility study), so that adverse environmental impacts can be avoided or minimized by various alternatives.
-It also provides opportunity to study various options vis a vis costs, provides a logical base, via transparent process, assist in decision making, gaining public support and ultimately in project approvals and timely implementation. - 75.
-GoHP intends to seek a fund from Asian Development Bank (ADB) towards "Remodelling/ Renovation of Old Rural Water Supply Systems of Himachal Pradesh, (HPRWSP)" which will cover 10 districts out of 12 districts.
-The renovation and remodelling of 187 schemes will provide 24 hours and seven days a week water supply system with the automation of pumps and real-time monitoring of water quality at water treatment plants and quantity from the water supply source and at the household level. - 76.
+- 69. Alternative analysis provides opportunity to integrate environmental considerations into early stages of project (i.e., pre-feasibility or feasibility study), so that adverse environmental impacts can be avoided or minimized by various alternatives.
+It also provides opportunity to study various options vis a vis costs, provides a logical base, via transparent process, assist in decision making, gaining public support and ultimately in project approvals and timely implementation. - 70.
+GoHP intends to seek a fund from Asian Development Bank (ADB) towards "Remodelling/ Renovation of Old Rural Water Supply Systems of Himachal Pradesh, which will cover 10 districts out of 12 districts.
+The renovation and remodelling of 187 schemes will provide 24 hours and seven days a week water supply system with the automation of pumps and real-time monitoring of water quality at water treatment plants and quantity from the water supply source and at the household level. - 71.
 The existing rural water supply schemes were designed to tap water from local available sources and many of them are small water supply schemes to caters few habitation or village.
 With passage of time water demand increased due to increase in population and existing water supply schemes could not match the increased demand.
-The constant wear and tear, limited maintenance funds and unreliability of various small sources, made these systems more vulnerable. - 77.
+The constant wear and tear, limited maintenance funds and unreliability of various small sources, made these systems more vulnerable. - 72.
 Therefore, JSV, wants these schemes to be re-modelled/renovated.
-The proposed water supply subproject components in SZ03 located in Solan district include source augmentation to provide adequate water, water conveyance, treatment, storage and distribution.
-Descriptions of various alternatives considered for critical components such as water source, water treatment and distribution etc. are presented in the following Table 14.
+The proposed water supply subproject components in Mandi Package MZ02 includes source augmentation to provide adequate water, water conveyance, treatment, storage and distribution.
+Descriptions of various alternatives considered for critical components such as water source, water treatment and distribution etc. are presented in the following Table 15.

-Table 14: Analysis of Alternatives
+Table 15: Analysis of Alternatives

-Table 14.
-Allalysis of Alternatives 1.
-Project Need - No Project Alternative Type of alternative 'No project' / 'with project' alternative Description of alternatives No project alternative At present water supply is being served @ 40 LPCD, which is less than latest norms of rural water supply i.e., 70 LPCD.
-These schemes are dependent on Spring, Khad and Bore well.
+1. Project Need - No Project Alternative Type alternative of 'No project' / 'with project' alternative Description alternatives of No project alternative At present water supply is being served @ 40 LPCD, which is less than latest norms of rural water supply i.e., 70 LPCD.
+These schemes are dependent on Spring, Khad and nallah sources.
 Some of existing civil structures such as storage reservoirs and other ancillary structures are not in good condition.
 Few reservoirs are not adequate to meet the ultimate water demand and those are meeting need repairing of civil structures.
-The command area of few service level reservoirs is exceeding the radius two Kms which is also a reason for unequitable supply of water to the consumer end.
+The command area of few service level reservoirs is exceeding the radius two kms which is also a reason for inequitable supply of water to the consumer end.
 The present distribution network is laid on need basis which makes the network very complex and inadequate.
 Multiples distribution pipes are serving the same land settlement patch directly from service level reservoirs and tail end consumers are not getting the enough terminal pressure and discharge.
 The existing water supply schemes covered under this grid are both gravity and pumping-based schemes.

 The schemes are manually operated and lacking in monitoring of real time quality and quantity of water supplied.
 Therefore, it could be stated that unaccountable flow water in the system is very high.